overleaf/overleaf/README.md

 Installation
 ------------

-ShareLaTeX uses a service orientied architecture (SOA) where we have lots of small APIs that talk to each other over HTTP and Redis pub-sub channels.
+ShareLaTeX uses a service oriented architecture (SOA) where we have lots of small APIs that talk to each other over HTTP and Redis pub-sub channels.
 This repository pulls together all of the different services and allows you to set up and run them quickly.